SyneRBI/SIRF-SuperBuild/docker/DocForDevelopers.md

 The very first time the container is run, `entrypoint.sh` creates the `sirfuser` user, copies files in correct places, and takes care of file permissions (see below).

+### Why the jovyan user?
+The `NB_USER` (by default called `jovyan`) is a convention used by JupyterHub.
+It launches jupyter notebooks under this user.
+Due to permission problems, it should not have `root` access.
+We build all files as this user.

 ### File permissions

 Quoting from https://blog.gougousis.net/file-permissions-the-painful-side-of-docker/.